Mitsurai-Studio/NOMAD3D/README.md

 This means:

-- High-speed, high-quality printing – Competing with Bambu Lab means optimizing motion systems, cooling, and extrusion for speed without sacrificing quality.
+- **High-speed, high-quality printing** – Competing with Bambu Lab means optimizing motion systems, cooling, and extrusion for speed without sacrificing quality.
-- Seamless user experience – From automatic calibration to intuitive software, the project needs to be user-friendly and make high-end 3D printing accessible.
+- **Seamless user experience** – From automatic calibration to intuitive software, the project needs to be user-friendly and make high-end 3D printing accessible.
-- Strong community collaboration – True open-source success comes from engaging the community, leveraging collective knowledge, and ensuring modularity for easy upgrades.
+- **Strong community collaboration** – True open-source success comes from engaging the community, leveraging collective knowledge, and ensuring modularity for easy upgrades.
-- Sustainability and repairability – Unlike proprietary systems, the design should prioritize easy repairs, affordable parts, and long-term support.
+- **Repairability** – Unlike proprietary systems, the design should prioritize easy repairs, affordable parts, and long-term support.
-- Affordability – THe goal is to be able to create an alternative version that is similar in price, if not cheaper than the commercial equivalent.
+- **Affordability** – THe goal is to be able to create an alternative version that is similar in price, if not cheaper than the commercial equivalent.

 This isn't just about making another printer—it’s about redefining what open-source can achieve.